seregazhuk/seregazhuk.github.io_old/_posts/2018-08-31-fast-webscraping-images.md

 ## Making concurrent requests

 The main advantage of using asynchronous PHP in web scraping is that we can make a lot of work in less time.
 Instead of querying each web page one by one and waiting for responses we can request as many pages as we want at once.
-Thus we can start processing the results as they arrive.
+Thus we can start processing the results as soon as they arrive.

-Let's start with pulling an asynchronous HTTP client called [buzz-react](https://github.com/clue/php-buzz-react){:target="_blank"}:
+Let's start with pulling an asynchronous HTTP client called [buzz-react](https://github.com/clue/php-buzz-react){:target="_blank"} – a simple, async HTTP client for concurrently processing any number of HTTP requests, built on top of ReactPHP:

 {% highlight bash %}
 composer require clue/buzz-react
 {% endhighlight %}

-Now, we are ready and lets request an [image page on pexels](https://www.pexels.com/photo/kitten-cat-rush-lucky-cat-45170/){:target="_blank"}:
+Now, we are ready and let's request an [image page on pexels](https://www.pexels.com/photo/kitten-cat-rush-lucky-cat-45170/){:target="_blank"}:

 {% highlight php %}
 <?php